 Barrier methods prevent sperm from reaching the egg.
 They include:

 Male and female condoms are the only types of contraception that protect against sexually transmitted infections (STIs).

-When used correctly, male condoms are more than 80 percent effective against pregnancy, according to the Centers for Disease Control and Prevention (CDC).
+When used correctly, male condoms are more than

 To use a male condom correctly: